 Public transport?
 The short answer is don't use it.
 Taxis don't exist, buses are rare, and the "tap-taps" that run between urban areas have had numerous incidents of physical assault, armed robbery, stabbings, and kidnappings and are to be avoided.

 Despite the ridiculously high crime rate in Haiti, it does have it's own local laws.

 The official currency is the gourde (roughly 40 gourdes to one U.S. dollar) other currencies are used in Haiti and often prices are listed in terms of the various currencies, including the Haitian dollar which while unofficial, is widely used.

 The exchange rate is around five gourdes to one Haitian dollar, or eight Haitian dollars to one U.S. Dollar.
 Different areas of Haiti have different preferences for which currency they like to use, and you should always ask which currency the price list refers to if it isn't clearly stated.
 Major hotels and cruise ship ports of call will accept and prefer U.S. dollars.

-Travellers who are caught in possession or suspected of trafficking drugs at any point during their stay may be arrested and incarcerated for weeks or even months before receiving a court hearing.
+Travelers who are caught in possession or suspected of trafficking drugs at any point during their stay may be arrested and incarcerated for weeks or even months before receiving a court hearing.
 Haitian prisons are particularly bad and it is not uncommon for people to be murdered within prison before their court appearance.

-As Haiti is a major stopping point for drug trafficking into the U.S.make sure you don't let anyone else pack your bag for you.
+As Haiti is a major stopping point for drug trafficking into the U.S. Make sure you don't let anyone else pack your bag for you.

 There was an outbreak of cholera in the Artibonite province in 2010, with cases now been detected in Port-Au-Prince.